haleyohair/2D-Platformer/README.md

 ## Implementation
 Built with Godot 4.1
+The player can attack the enemies and the enemies can attack the player.
+The monster has a weapon to use to attack.
+If the bat runs into the player the bat and the player die.
+Music was made for the level of the game and sound affects have been made when the player jumps, walks, attacks, and dies.
+There are tiny blades of grass that fly up when the player walks.
+The end game screen tells the player how many coins they get.
+There is a 30 second timer and when it runs out the game is over.
+The game also ends if the player collects all of the coins.

 ## What Makes this a Game?
-This is a game because there is a set goal of the game, which is to collect as many coins as you can before the time runs out.
+This is a game because there is a set goal, which is to collect as many coins as you can before the time runs out.
+The player has the ability to run around, jump, and attack the enenmies in their way.
+There is an end screen with the amount of coins the player got to give the player satisfaction.

 ## References